This is a comprehensive list of workshops that have been offered, or are currently being offered, by the UNH T2 Center.

 Flagger Certification – 5 Safety

+Students will receive their ATSSA Flagger Certification in the mail (upon successful completion of the exam).
+This certification will be valid for 4 years.
 Flaggers are in a very dangerous and responsibility-ridden position, playing a crucial role in temporary traffic control.
 The safety of workers, motorists, and pedestrians is dependent upon the flagger’s performance.
 Since the flagger position involves safety, proper training is vital; flaggers are expected to pass a test to prove their proficiency and competence level.
-Students will receive their ATSSA Flagger Certification in the mail (upon passing the exam).
-This certification will be valid for 4 years.

 Full-Depth Reclamation – 5 Supervisory